epaitoo/datastructures-algorithms/README.md

 # Data Structures & Algorithms In JavaScript & Java

-Implementation of Data Structures and Algorithms in JavaScript.
+Implementation of Data Structures and Algorithms in JavaScript and Java.

 ## Resource
 - [Leetcode](https://leetcode.com/)